 Time is tight.
-Between 3:15 when Hoda Kotb's alarm rouses her awake and 7 a.m., when she takes her seat at the Today show desk—the spot she's shared with Savannah Guthrie since Matt Lauer's ouster last November—the co-anchor has to walk her dog Blake, hit the gym, guzzle a green juice, shower and make her way through hair and makeup on the show's New York City set.
+Between 3:15 when Hoda Kotb's alarm rouses her awake and 7 a.m., when she takes her seat at the Today show desk—the spot she's shared with Savannah Guthrie since Matt Lauer's ouster in November 2017—the co-anchor has to walk her dog Blake, hit the gym, guzzle a green juice, shower and make her way through hair and makeup on the show's New York City set.

 But she always pauses for one key ritual: Using the journal and pen she leaves out on her table, "I write three things I'm grateful for and one great thing that happened in the last 24 hours," she told Inside Chic.
 Not every item has to be momentous, "For example, I had a meaningful conversation with a stranger on the street," she noted.
 "Or I'm running in the park and I'm about to stop, when an old guy throws his fists up and yells, 'Keep going, keep going.'
 You go, 'Oh my God, yes, I'm going to keep going.'"

 The practice, she explains, forces positive thinking.
 Explained the veteran journalist, "You start looking for the good things in the course of your day."

 Naturally, these days she needn't look too far to find her dose of Joy.
 While the 55-year-old's career has been on a particularly sharp ascent the past decade, for Kotb nothing tops time spent with her Valentine's Day baby, 3-year-old Haley Joy Kotb.
 "I would take my worst day, the day when everything's falling apart, since Haley, over my favorite day before" she asserted during a January 2018 appearance on The Ellen DeGeneres Show.
 "She changed everything."